tableau/connector-plugin-sdk/docs/package-sign.md

 ### Run the package module

 The connector-packager tool must be run from the connector-plugin-sdk/connector-packager/ directory.
+The packaged .taco file in default will be generated within packaged-connector folder.
 There are several ways to run the tool:

 -   To package the connector and sign it, run this command: